-Ryunosuke Naruhodo stumbled over a loose cobblestone, nearly dropping the notes of the case he’d just defended, and sighed.
+Ryunosuke Naruhodo stumbled over a loose cobblestone, nearly dropping the notes from the case he’d just defended, and sighed.

-The route from the Supreme Court of Judicature to his destination, the Western eatery La Carnevale, should’ve been familiar already.
-He’d dodged this very same loose cobble several times before.
-But the post-case discussion he’d just excused himself from, where a gaggle of attorneys had dragged him into a heated debate over the finer points of the Meiji Constitution, didn’t want to leave his mind so easily.
-The distraction made him clumsy, and Susato’s absence - she had been called away on family business some days ago - meant there was no one to keep him grounded.
+He should've been familiar with the route by now.
+It was a straight-line path from the Supreme Court of Judicature to La Carnevale, and he'd already dodged this very same loose cobble several times before.
+But the post-case discussion he’d just extricated himself from refused to leave his mind.
+The distraction made him clumsy.
+And Susato’s absence - she'd been called away on family business some days ago - didn't help, as now there was no one to keep him grounded.

 “... you pay more attention to your cases than to where you go, I trust.”

 A large black shadow loomed before him without warning.
-Ryunosuke started, jumped to the side - then managed to drag his mind back to the present at last, and found to his surprise he was already standing before La Carnevale.
-And the black shadow...
+Ryunosuke started, jumped to the side - then managed to drag his mind back to the present at last.
+He found to his surprise he was already standing before La Carnevale, and the black shadow...

 Lord Barok van Zieks gazed down at him dryly.
 “Was the theft case truly so engrossing?”

 “Yes— ... no,” Ryunosuke said, took in a breath, and then collected himself and managed an apologetic look in return.
-There was no hostility in his dining partner’s voice, but that just made him more self-conscious of how late he was.
+There was no hostility in his dining partner’s voice, but that just made him more conscious of how late he was to their meeting.

 “No, no matter.”
 Van Zieks motioned behind him, and the restaurant’s doormen sprang into action.
-The warm lights of La Carnevale spilled out into the late-afternoon streets and silhouetted his tall dark form.
-Not unpleasingly, Ryunosuke thought, then shook the stray thought away with an effort.
-Strange... he was having more of those recently.
+As the oak doors were swung open, the warm lights of La Carnevale spilled out into the late-afternoon streets and silhouetted his tall dark form.
+It wasn't an unpleasing sight - but Ryunosuke shook the stray thought away with an effort.
+He'd been having more of those recently, but was this really the time...?

 They entered and were seated promptly, as the waitstaff still seemed too awed by van Zieks to dally.
 When their usual orders had been taken, van Zieks pulled out a bottle of red wine and two of his “hallowed chalices”, poured both, and handed one to Ryunosuke.
 Ryunosuke accepted it with a nod of thanks, and once again shoved down the urge to ask him how much effort it had taken him to import all of his chalices and vintage from Britain.